Insights

 Read ArticleToo Drunk To Provide A Specimen?

-The case of Michael Camp, heard in a Lincoln Magistrates Court is bound to cause significant controversy, and indeed likely CPS appeal, when District Judge Peter Veits concluded that the Defendant’s drunken state was sufficient to provide him with a “reasonable excuse” for not providing the mandatory second specimen of breath.
-A reasonable excuse for […]
+The case of Michael Camp, heard in a Lincoln Magistrates Court, is bound to cause significant controversy and indeed likely CPS appeal.
+District Judge Peter Veits concluded that the Defendant’s drunken state was sufficient to provide him with a “reasonable excuse” for not providing the mandatory second specimen of breath.
+Reasonable Excuse A reasonable excuse […]

 Posted in: Article